All Episodes

 But here's the other thing that makes this particularly tough.

-The same falseness that is being delivered with respect to analytical topics like, you know, can you change your sex or you know, are the shots safe and effective, which we will get back to here at some point soon.
+The same falseness that is being delivered with respect to analytical topics like, you know, can you change your sex or, you know, are the shots safe and effective, which we will get back to here at some point soon.

-But that false portrayal is exactly the same as the far false portrayal of Charlie in this case, right?
+But that false portrayal is exactly the same as the false portrayal of Charlie in this case, right?

-If you listen, and unfortunately it has been very difficult to avoid the celebration of Charlie's death by so many people who completely misunderstood what he was who understood him to be a villain in a manner that just simply being present with him would have told you couldn't possibly be right.
+If you listen, and unfortunately, it has been very difficult to avoid the Celebration of Charlie's death by so many people who completely misunderstood what he was, who understood him to be a villain in a manner that just simply being present with him would have told you couldn't possibly be right.

 Being villainized.